dimikhan/toolchain-jenkins-otc-dimikhan/README.md

 #Toolchain for setting up Jenkins for OTC in Docker container

-This example create a DevOps toolchain that is configured Jenkins for OTC.
+This example create a DevOps toolchain that is configured to set up Jenkins for OTC.

 To get started, click **Deploy to Bluemix**.